runonbitcoin/walleteering/README.md

 ## Contents

-- `demo` - structure of a basic third-party wallet
+- `demo` - demo of a working remote wallet running on an express server
 - `guide` - step-by-step tutorials for writing a wallet adapter
 - `tests` - code you can use to validate that your adapter is working